TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

    1. Rhetos.Wcf
    2. Rhetos.CommonConcepts
    3. Rhetos.RestGenerator
 4. Save the solution (File => Save All).
-In Visual Studio open Package Manager Console and run command `Add-RhetosWcfFiles`.
+In Visual Studio open Package Manager Console, in the console at "Default project" select you application (Bookstore.Service, e.g.) and run command `Add-RhetosWcfFiles`.
 It will add Rhetos WCF startup configuration and services to the application.
    * If the command results with execution policy error,